xanderlent/intel-npu-highlevel-rpms/README.md

 - tokenizers seems to have functions that download random models directly from the internet; these might already be *packaged* in Fedora in huggingface\_hub which IIUC Copr and others use for AI in log-detective?
 Is the random downloading potentially a problem?
 Should we be packaging models as well for Fedora? -> Probably a MUCH bigger discussion on the mailing list, frankly...
 - the criterion package tweaks a tight version bound on a tool to allow supposedly-compatible versions based on semver
 - rust-gif0.12 needs to be built without check since that creates a circular dep on rust-criterion
+- did deleting things in neural-compressor (esp.) or acclerate or transformers etc. damage the package rather than just stripping unused stuff?

 #### TODOs for building intel-npu-acceleration-library with +dev